QuantumXenon/origins-plus-plus/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 **Version**
-Forge or Fabric?
+Forge/Fabric and the version number

 **Origin**
 The origin that is affected by the problem

 **Power**
-The power that is affected by the problem
+The name of the power that is affected by the problem

 **Notes**
 Any other information that might be useful